How a Wrongful Death Claim Works

 Wrongful Death Damages

--The deceased person’s pre-death “pain and suffering” (this is often called a “survival” claim).
+-The deceased person’s pre-death “pain and suffering” (this called a “survival” claim, typically brought with a wrongful death claim by the decedent’s closest heirs);

--The medical treatment costs that the deceased victim incurred as a result of the injury before death
+-The medical expenses that the deceased victim incurred as a result of the injury before death;